The Steel Fellowship is the first fellowship of its kind anywhere in the country.

 - The applicant's past community or public service activities

-- The applicant's connection and involvement with the LGBT community.
+- The applicant's connection and involvement with the LGBTQ community.

 Current Steel Fellow